OSGeo/gdal/doc/source/programs/gdal_vector_check_geometry.rst

    Specify the name of the geometry field to test, for layers having multiple geometry fields.
 By default the first geometry field will be used.

+.. option:: --include-field

+   .. versionadded:: 3.12.1

+   Optional field(s) to copy from the input features to the output.

 .. option:: --include-valid

    Include features for valid/simple geometries in the output, maintaining 1:1 correspondence between input and output features.